-WHAT GOOGLES WANTS ON YOUR HOMEPAGE
+WHAT GOOGLE WANTS ON YOUR HOMEPAGE

 The homepage design of your website goes a long way in determining your search ranking on Google.
 A very long way.
 We’ve been designing websites and studying Google’s algorithms for several years now, and here are the top 12 things we recommend appear on the homepage:

 - Client phone number and email in the top of the homepage and in the footer area at the bottom of the page.
-Google — and your customers — want to an easy way to reach you.
+Google — and your customers — want an easy way to reach you.
 Make certain your phone number is clickable on your mobile website.

 - At least 500 words of written content.
-That’s the rule of thumb and can be broken down into well-designed sub sections.
+That’s the rule of thumb and can be broken down into well-designed sub-sections.
 The more content you have on your homepage, the more likely you are to rank for specific keywords and, thus, rank on page one of Google.

 - Correct on-page Search Engine Optimization (SEO).
 That includes keywords you’re attempting to rank for throughout the content, including the H1/H2/H3 headlines and a meta description and title tag for each page.
 What does SEO stand for in web design and development